 Almond Meal Pancakes

 It’s gotten to be a Saturday morning ritual.
 The basic recipe produces five 5-inch pancakes that are about 1/2-inch thick – so one of these is probably all one wants!
 Use the rest for leftover snacks.
-For the basic recipe, start with the one from Gluten-Free Homemaker.
-I like to use Trader Joe’s “Just Almond […]
+I started with a recipe from a site called “Gluten-free Homemaker,” but I now cannot find the link.
+Also, I […]

 A 100th Birthday Salute